Home » Lunch/Dinner » Homemade Alfredo Sauce Recipe With Milk

 What can I add to Alfredo sauce to make it better?

-Flavorful additions to Alfredo sauce include basil and oregano, fresh cracked black pepper, minced garlic or garlic powder, or even a little infused olive oil or pesto whisked in as the sauce thickens.
+Flavorful additions to Alfredo sauce include basil and oregano, fresh cracked black pepper, minced garlic or garlic powder, or even a little infused olive oil or walnut pesto whisked in as the sauce thickens.

 Is Alfredo sauce made from a roux?